dribia/.github/.github/ISSUE_TEMPLATE/no_code.md

 ---
-name: No code
+name: '👔 No code'
-about: Tasques que no impliquen codi
+about: 'Tasques que no impliquen codi'
-title: ''
+title: ':necktie: '
 type: "No code"
 assignees: ''